Mission & Philosophy

 AYF programs bring the mission to life, challenging individuals to act at their best.
 Programs actively engage participants in creating communities where all feel welcome and respected.
 In these safe environments individuals can learn and grow.
 Days are filled with activities that are fun, encourage creativity, and allow participants to take on real responsibilities in the care of themselves, one another and the world we live in.
 Staff support participants as they problem solve challenges, developing resilience, confidence and a greater sense of who they are and what they are capable of achieving.

 As young people face an increasingly complicated and pressured world, the need for helping youth develop character is more important than ever.
-We believe participants in AYF programs will learn to:
+We believe participants in AYF programs will:

 - Approach life with clearly defined goals

 - Strive to be their own self, at their very best, all the time